denisecase/datafun-01-getting-started/README.md

 For more information about options for executing a Python program in VS Code, see [Run Hello World](https://code.visualstudio.com/docs/python/python-tutorial#_run-hello-world).

-:warning: On Windows, if you get an error "conda: The term 'conda' is not recognized as a name of a cmdlet, function, script file, or executable program."
-Your VS Code terminal is likely Powershell (look for a the PS before your path).
-We want to switch it to "Command Prompt" for Python commands.
-From the VS Code menu / View / Command Palette.
-Start typing 'Terminal: Select Default Profile' until it appears, click it and change from Powershell to Command Prompt.

 The about module provides a lot of useful information about your Python environment.
 Review these paths carefully - it tells a lot about your Python installation and environment.